-Sports injury clinic Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with knee pain.
+Sports injury clinic Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with knee pain.
 Our facility equipped with the most advanced, cutting edge equipment to treat pain.

 Our Brooklyn pain specialists are best in region.
 We were selected to be a part of the international medical team for the Rio Olympic Games.

 Bursitis is an inflammation of the bursa, which is located near the joint of the knee.
 Bursa is a small sac filled with fluid that reduces the pressure and cushions it between the bones of your joint.
 There are 11 bursas in every knee.
 If one of them becomes inflamed, the condition is known as knee bursitis.
 Even though any of the 11 bursas can get inflamed, knee bursitis is more common over the kneecap or in the inner side of the knee.

 Some of the most common causes of knee bursitis include:

 - Frequent and repeated pressure on the knee, such as from kneeling

 - Complications from gout, rheumatoid arthritis, osteoarthritis, etc.